Pageview FAQ

 Sometimes the stock/ETF that you are writing about resonates more deeply with readers, which can cause the article to go viral.
 If you have a concern that you’re seeing fewer pageviews on an article, please keep all these factors in mind.
 Also, make sure to “zoom out” and look at your pageviews over time.
 If you generally get 4,000-5,000 pageviews per article, and then an article or two ends up getting 20,000 pageviews, that doesn’t mean that 20,000 is your new norm.

 It’s rare, but sometimes a glitch can cause the RTAs not to be sent.
-If you suspect that’s the case, feel free to contact the Contributor Success team at contributors@seekingalpha.com and we’ll be happy to look into it.
+If you suspect that’s the case, feel free to contact the Analyst Success team at analysts@seekingalpha.com and we’ll be happy to look into it.

 Why does the payment continually adjust throughout the month?